This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 He could not imagine - nor did he want to - what she had endured at the hands of Synkkä, lord of the treacherous Ironforge Kin.
 Yet, it was in times like this - when he tried to reason with her and tried to persuade her to see the necessity of forging an alliance with any of the Low-country Dvär - that he secretly feared that her courage had been forever erased by Synkkä’s lusts.

-The Stonesmiths had always protected the balance of their society, to the point where one of their chieftains hadn’t stepped foot in - much less lived in - any of the kingdoms south of theirs.
+The Stonesmiths had always protected the balance of their society; so much so that not one of their chieftains had ever stepped foot in - much less lived in - any of the kingdoms south of Hjälm in over a thousand years.
 They were a quiet Kin, who had made a history of keeping to themselves.
-Even as her subject, Seppä could wholly understand why Kivi would be reluctant to sacrifice her birthright a Low-country king.
+Even as her subject, Seppä could wholly understand why Kivi would be reluctant to sacrifice her birthright a Low-country king - even one with as much power and status as the Warden King.
 If she sacrificed the power of her crown, then she sacrificed the very culture of her people.

 Seppä was proud of his people and he was proud to swear fealty to his young, bright-haired Äiti.
 But, he was beginning to wonder if the world was changing too rapidly for the Stonesmiths to survive.
 The choices facing Kivi were unforgiving and Seppä was beginning to wonder, far too frequently, if the line of the All-Mother would die with her last heir, uncrowned and unavenged.